ec-europa/header_footer/README.md

 Social links of the footer are manageable in `/admin/structure/menu/manage/menu-footer-follow-us`.
 ### Right footer links
 Links of the right footer are manageable in `/admin/structure/menu/manage/menu-footer-right`.
+### Breadcrumb
+The breadcrumb menu is manageable in `/admin/structure/menu/manage/menu-breadcrumb-menu`.
+The path root have to be in  Language neutral and its translations by Localization not Translation: it means to not create new menu items in different languages.